 Secondhand shopping is good for the environment, good for the soul (so deeply satisfying to find treasures where others might see trash) and good for decorating your living space with style.
 Here’s our guide to five stellar places to find retro and reclaimed treasures.

 SalvagedPGH, 251 Church Rd., Wexford

 Worth driving north for: Amid the housing developments and strip malls of Wexford sits SalvagedPGH, a deconstruction company specializing in preserving history and keeping usable goods out of dumpsters.
 They accept donated bathroom fixtures, furniture, mantels, windows, yard and garden stuff, bricks, shutters, cabinets, lighting, tubs, wood, and even the kitchen sink — meaning you can find great elements for redecorating and home renovation projects.
+If you are looking for new bathroom accessories or a bath tub visit https://www.bathroomcity.co.uk/.
 New arrivals are posted to their Facebook page nearly every day for digital browsing.
 And though inanimate objects are their forte, Salvaged occasionally welcomes Senior Hearts Rescue & Renewal to their store to help elderly dogs find forever homes.

 Construction Junction, 214 N. Lexington St., Point Breeze